Sports in Washington, D.C.: Historic teams

-Washington Redskins / Football Team / Commanders
+Current team

 Sammy Baugh was among the NFL's early pioneers and among football's greatest ever players.

 The NFL's Washington Commanders (known as the Washington Redskins until 2020 and the Washington Football Team from 2020 to 2021) have played professional football in the Washington, D.C. area since 1937, when the team moved from Boston, where it was founded in 1932.
 Believing the team would find greater financial success in the nation's capital, the team's owner, George Preston Marshall moved the team to Washington, where they played at Griffith Stadium until 1960.
 Upon arriving in Washington, the team found immediate success, winning the 1937 NFL Championship over the Chicago Bears, with a final score of 28-21.
 The Redskins were led by Sammy Baugh, who is widely considered to be one of the best and most important football players in the early years of the NFL.
 Baugh played multiple positions, including quarterback, defensive back, and punter.
 He was the first quarterback to popularize the forward pass, and threw the ball down field with greater success than any quarterback before.
 The Redskins lost the 1940 NFL Championship game 73-0 to the Bears, in what remains the most lopsided final score in NFL history.
 It is believed that the team performed so poorly in that game as a form of protest against the team's ownership.
 Sammy Baugh led the Redskins to their second championship in 1942 as well, defeating the Bears 14-6 in the championship game, which was played at Griffith Stadium in Washington.
 The Redskins lost the 1943 NFL Championship 41-21 to the Chicago Bears and lost the 1945 NFL Championship by a score of 15-14 to the Cleveland Rams.

 From that final NFL Championship game appearance in 1945 to the 1970s, the Redskins were perennially among the worst teams in the league, even when Sonny Jurgenson took over as the team's quarterback in the 1960s.
 Jurgenson was widely considered to be among the greatest quarterbacks in NFL history during his time.
 Legendary NFL coach Vince Lombardi coached the Redskins for one season in 1969, before dying of cancer.
 That was the first season the Redskins finished with a winning record since 1955.
 George Allen coached the team to Super Bowl VII in 1972, where they lost to the undefeated Miami Dolphins, 14-7.